vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 When you change the default Representation Class, all responses will use your custom default class, unless you specifically override that request, using the (optional) second parameter to the **representationOf** function.

+### setGlobalHeaders(struct headers)

+**Use it inside:** configureTaffy<br/>
+**Parameters:**

+* headers (struct) - A structure where each key is the name of a header you want to return, such as "X-MY-HEADER" and the structure value is the header value

+Global headers are static.
+You set them on application initialization and they do not change.
+If you need dynamic headers, you can add them to each response at runtime using `withHeaders()`.

 ### setReloadKey(string keyName)

 **Use it inside:** configureTaffy<br/>